 Spinal stenosis is a narrowing of the canal that surrounds the spinal cord and nerve roots.
-The spine is made up of bones, or vertebrae.
-The spinal cord runs through an opening in the bones called the spinal canal.
-Sometimes, bone and ligament and disc tissue grow into this canal and press on the nerves that branch out from the spinal cord.
-This causes pain, numbness, or weakness—most often in the arms, legs, feet, and rear end (buttocks).
-Spinal stenosis can happen as you age.
-It can occur in the lower back or the neck.
+Sometimes bone and other tissue grow into this canal and press on the nerves that branch out from the spinal cord.
+This can happen as a part of aging.

 You may be able to get relief from the symptoms of spinal stenosis by taking medicine.
 Your doctor may suggest physiotherapy and exercises to keep your spine strong and flexible.
 Some people try steroid shots to reduce swelling.
 If pain and numbness in your neck, arms, or legs are still so bad that you cannot do your normal activities, you may need surgery.